 Written by Attorney Kimberly Berson.

 Many homeowners are at risk of losing their homes through a foreclosure sale.
 Missed payments can lead to foreclosure proceedings initiated against the borrower.
 Late fees, interest, and default-related fees are often added to the mortgage balance at this point.
 The mortgage debt then continues to grow until it is paid off.
 Sometimes, the mortgage balance ends up being greater than the home value.
-When that’s the case, the mortgage is classified as “underwater.”
+When that’s the case, the mortgage is considered underwater.

 When a homeowner fails to make several mortgage payments, the mortgage lender can foreclose on the house.
 The mortgage lender will likely move to sell the house at a foreclosure sale to pay off the loan.
 The foreclosure process differs from state to state.
 Some states require the mortgage lender to file a lawsuit against the borrower before a foreclosure action can be formally initiated.
+This is called judicial foreclosure.
 Other states allow the foreclosure process to take place out of court.
-These processes are referred to as non-judicial foreclosures.
+These processes are referred to as nonjudicial foreclosures.

 To avoid foreclosure, you may want to sell your home.
 Mortgage lenders have a lien on your property for the amount due on the mortgage loan.
 When you sell the property, you’ll pay the lienholders with the sale proceeds and the liens will then be removed.
 In a short sale, the sale price is not enough to pay off the balance due on the loan.
 So, you’ll need to have the short sale approved before you can sell the house and remove the lien.